ScottLogic/blog/_posts/2025-01-20-algebraic-data-types-with-java.md

 tags:
 - Java
 author: magnussmith
 summary: In this post we explore the power of Algebraic Data Types(ADT) with Pattern Matching in Java.
-We look at how they help us model complex business domains and how using them together gives improvements on the traditional Visitor Pattern
+We look at how they help us model complex business domains and how using them together gives improvements on the traditional Visitor Pattern.
 image: magnussmith/assets/java.jpg
 ---
  <style type="text/css">